Saga Pure ASA - Private placement successfully completed

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR IN PART DIRECTLY OR INDIRECTLY, IN AUSTRALIA, CANADA, JAPAN OR THE UNITED STATES OR ANY OTHER JURISDICTION IN WHICH SUCH RELEASE, PUBLICATION OR DISTRIBUTION WOULD BE UNLAWFUL.

-In order to settle the share loan, the Company's Board of Directors has resolved to issue 35,000,000 new shares in the Company pursuant to an authorisation granted by the Company's annual general meeting.
-Consequently, the share capital of the Company will be increased with NOK 350,000.
-Following registration of the Private Placement, the Company will have 409,149,831 shares outstanding, each with a par value of NOK 0.01.
+In order to settle the share loan, the Company's Board of Directors has resolved to issue 30,000,000 new shares in the Company pursuant to an authorization granted by the Company's general meeting.
+Consequently, the share capital of the Company will be increased with NOK 300,000.
+Following registration of the Private Placement, the Company will have 439,149,831 shares outstanding, each with a par value of NOK 0.01.

 Advokatfirmaet CLP DA acts as Norwegian legal counsel to the Company in connection with the Private Placement.